Graduate School (Master’s and PhD)

 The “ideal” timeline for applying to graduate school upon graduation from SU begins the spring of your junior year.

-Begin the exploration process via Career Services, the Internet and by talking to faculty at SU and on other campuses.
+Begin the exploration process via the Center for Career & Professional Development, the Internet and by talking to faculty at SU and on other campuses.
 Pave the way for asking for letters of recommendation.

 Prepare seriously for entrance exams.
 Start a draft of your statement of purpose.